-Applications for Certificate courses must be submitted with a current Resume and the name of two referees.
+Applications for Training courses must be submitted with a current Resume and the name of two referees.
 Your application will then be processed and a place in the indicated course reserved.
 All applicants will be contacted and an entry interview arranged.

-The Certificate courses are by nature an intense experiential experience.
+Our training courses are by nature an intense experiential experience.
 In light of this our participants are required to demonstrate a level of resilience and self support.
 During the entry interview applicants are required to demonstrate the willingness to develop some fundamental capacities, as a pre-requisite for commencing the course.

 Some of those qualities being:

 - a capacity for developing self-awareness and self-reflection